 Two-dimensional materiality framework measures a company’s exposure to industry-specific material risks and how well a company is managing those risks.

-Sustainalytics' ESG Risk Ratings span more than 12,000 companies and encompass most major global indices.
+Sustainalytics' ESG Research and Ratings span more than 13,000 companies and encompass most major global indices.

 The ESG Risk Ratings are available through Global Access, Datafeeds and API as well as several third-party distribution platforms.

 Human Insights Supported by AI Efficiency